syzwina/quartz/content/notes/books/The Prophet.md

 >
 > The deeper that sorrow carves into your being, the more joy you can contain.

+^^^ THIS.
+OhMyGosh.
+This resonates with me SOOO much.
+And I even came upon this revelation a few weeks before reading this book.
+Trust me, the moment I read that line, I felt so heard.
+I felt so understood.
+A few weeks before reading this book, I was so very sad.
+And when I'm sad, I retreat into my mind, and ponder and cry.
+It went on for a week.
+And in that very depressing episode of my life, I realised this(the quote ^).
+Yea.

 > [!QUOTE]
 >
 > When you are sorrowful, look again in your heart, and you shall see that in truth you are weeping for that which has been your delight.

+Yes.
+You know, it's disturbing in a way.
+You can't be happy without sadness.
+At least in this life.
+I guess that's life.

 > [!QUOTE]
 >